 Student Faculty Forum consists of students, faculty, and the Associate Dean of nursing to discuss program policies, program updates, and student concerns.
 The goal of the forum is to provide an avenue for student input into the program.
 Meetings are held every quarter.
-Separate meetings will be held for PN and ADN program due to scheduling.
 Students and faculty may bring up topics of interest to the program as a whole for discussion and input.
 Minutes of the meeting are emailed to all current students.